Are Prescription Painkillers as Addictive as Heroin?

 - Group therapy – Involves interacting with other opioid addicts who serve as a support group throughout the treatment process

-- Family therapy - Involves family in therapy to discuss family dynamics that contributed to the start or maintenance of drug use.
+- Family dynamics or talk therapy - Involves family in therapy to discuss family dynamics that contributed to the start or maintenance of drug use.

 Individuals can receive these services on an inpatient or outpatient basis.
 Inpatient treatment takes place at a hospital or residential treatment center.
 While both offer 24-hour care and will arrange for medical assistance, when needed, a residential center provides more of a home-like feel.
 Residential centers are more likely to have exercise rooms, lounges and other amenities.
 One major benefit to any form of inpatient treatment is that the risk of relapse is minimized throughout your stay.